 In addition to being required to get registered, the VASPs are now considered as “Accountable Person[s]” within the meaning of Law of Georgia on Facilitating the Prevention of Money Laundering And the Financing of Terrorism.

-How Does “Accountable Person” Status Affect Virtual Asset Service Providers?
+How Does “Accountable Person” Status Affect VASPs?

 • identifying and verifying a client based on a reliable and independent source;